Genres & Styles

 Semi/implied nude

-Fine art nude photography is a genre of fine-art photography which depicts the naked human body with an emphasis on form, composition, emotional content, and other aesthetic qualities.
+Fine art nude photography, either semi/implied or full nude, is a genre of fine-art photography which depicts the human body with an emphasis on form, composition, emotional content, and other aesthetic qualities.

 Fine-art